These Baked Mushroom Pork Chops are seasoned, breaded, and seared before being baked to perfection under a succulent wine and mushroom thyme sauce.

 This sauce is one of the few recipes that I make using condensed soup.
 Let me tell you, it absolutely makes the sauce here.
 I have found that the higher quality your soup base, the richer, more flavorful your sauce.
 Chef's tip, use Pacific Natural Brand’s Organic condensed cream of mushroom soup because I feel good about the ingredients (I can pronounce them all far starters).
 Plus, there is a reasonable amount of sodium for a condensed soup.
 I also like that it doesn’t come in a can, but that is another soapbox for another time.
 [And, no, this isn’t sponsored.
 I just really like them.]

-I served this with lightened up mashed potatoes and a healthy cabbage and bell pepper slaw salad.
-The salad was actually the first version of this Kale and Cabbage Slaw Salad.
-The tangy slaw was a perfect balance to the creamy pork chops and mashed potatoes!
-But, you could serve it with a side salad or any veggie!
+I served this with lightened up mashed potatoes and a healthy kale and cabbage slaw salad.
+The tangy slaw is a perfect balance to the creamy pork chops and mashed potatoes!
+It is equally delicious with this healthy creamy coleslaw!

 I was so upset by this whole artificial lighting thing that I completely forgot to cut open the pork chop and show you the inside!
 Sadness.
 Sorry.